-- Fit your sink with an aerator which will mix air in with your water.
-This will lessen your water usage by making the stream of water a touch more misty.
+- Fit your sink with an aerator to mix air with your water.
+This lessens your water usage by making the stream of water a touch more misty.

-- Much like you should only wash full loads of laundry, if you have a dishwasher, running a full cycle saves more water than hand washing dishes.
+- You've heard that you should wash only full loads of laundry.
+The same rule applies to your dishwasher.
+Running a full cycle saves more water than hand washing dishes.

-- Keep a pitcher of cold water ready for drinking in the fridge rather than waiting for the water to get cold every time you're thirsty.
+- A lot of water is wasted on a daily basis by simply running it and waiting for it to reach the proper temperature.
+You can omit this wasteful process by keeping a pitcher of cold water in the fridge for drinking rather than waiting for the water to get cold every time you're thirsty.

 Other Water Saving Tips

-- Obviously you should fix any leaks you have as soon as possible, but you should also insulate your pipes.
+- Insulate your pipes.
 This will allow your water to heat up faster so there is less waste as you wait for the temperature you need.

 - Only water your lawn every 5-7 days in the summer and every 2 weeks in the winter.
 Watering in the morning eliminates the risk of wasting water due to evaporation.

-- Switch to a high efficiency washing machine which will use only 15 gallons of water instead of the traditional 23 gallons.
+- Switch to a high efficiency washing machine.
+They use only 15 gallons of water instead of the traditional 23 gallons.

 - Go to a carwash that recycles water rather than washing your car at home.